ggiallo28/aws-cloudformation-macros/Template/README.md

 `TemplateBucket`

 The name of the S3 Bucket where template from git is uploaded.
 Refer to [AWS::CloudFormation::Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html) TemplateURL section for more informations.

-Conditional.
-Required if `Mode` is `Nested`
+The default bucket is created within macro transformation.

-_Required_: Conditional
+_Required_: No

 _Type_: String

+_Default_: macro-template-default-<AccountId>-<Region>

 `TemplateKey`